 1. Bail is a form of insurance

 A bail is a form of insurance that keeps a defendant in court.
-The bail amount is set by a judge, and the defendant pays a bail bondsman a premium to post the bail amount.
+The bail amount is set by a judge, and the defendant pays a bail bondsman like those at San Diego Bail Bonds a premium to post the bail amount.
 The bail bondsman then promises the court that the defendant will appear in court and will pay any fines, fees, or restitution that may be ordered.
 The bondsman is fully responsible for paying the full bail amount to the court in case the defendant does not appear in court as ordered.
 In case the defendant flees, the bondsman is also responsible for tracking down the defendant and bringing him or her back to court.
+Balboa Bail Bonds can answer your questions if you require assistance.

 2. A bail bondsman is not a required party to a bail agreement